 Outside Area (Two hours)

-The outside area exam will be based on a bibliography developed in conjunction with the student’s adviser in his or her minor department or program.
+The outside area exam will be based on a bibliography developed in conjunction with the student’s advisor in his or her minor department or program.

 Dissertation: Within 60 days of the completion of the oral exam the candidate will be expected to establish a dissertation committee and to present a proposal of research that defines its method and topic and a specific time-line for completion.
 If further language work is to be done, students must outline how these will be completed.